They’re the Young Women of NASCAR and They Totally Rock

 Fifield, 25, has been racing since she was 12 years old, although she had plenty of practice driving ATVs and snowmobiles on her family’s property near the Maine border.

 She owns her racing team with her father, which mean she keeps up her team’s fundraising and marketing as well as her car’s maintenance and plans her driving strategy.
-On top of that, she works full-time as an internet manager for a car dealership in New Hampshire in order to support her weekend competitions.
+On top of that, she works full time as an internet manager for a car dealership in New Hampshire in order to support her weekend competitions.

 She hasn’t had a top 10 finish or led a race since she joined the tour in 2014.
 But Fifield has courted a strong fan base who selected her Wheelan’s most popular driver three years in a row.
 She plans to be back on tour next year and hopes to land more sponsors so she can focus on her driving.